tomohisa/dcb-events.github.io/docs/examples/event-sourced-aggregate.md

 ### Repository

-Aggregates are often paired with a corresponding [Repository](../glossary.md#repository) that handles saving and retrieving instances.
+Aggregates are often paired with a corresponding <dfn title="Abstraction over data storage, providing a collection-like interface to access and manipulate domain entities">Repository</dfn> that handles saving and retrieving instances.

 The following shows a simple implementation that works with a traditional Event Store: